skx/CGI--Application--Plugin--RemoteIP/README.md

       }

 DESCRIPTION
-    This module simplifies the handling of the detection of the remote IP address(es) of visitors.
+    This module simplifies the detection of the remote IP address of your visitors.

 MOTIVATION
     This module allows you to remove scattered references in your code, such
     as:

+        # Get IP
         my $ip = $ENV{'REMOTE_ADDR'};

+        # Remove faux IPv6-prefix.
         $ip =~ s/^::ffff://g;
         ..